YanKlInnomme/FoundryVTT-consent-form/README.md

 This module allows you to integrate simple and intuitive consent forms for each player in any Foundry VTT system.
 This convenient solution helps create a respectful and safe gaming environment for all participants.

 If you like the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
 Your support would be greatly appreciated and will aid ongoing development.
 This will enable me to prepare additional ready-to-play scenarios for you.
 In any case, I hope you have a rewarding and enjoyable experience.
 Please feel free to contact me with any comments or issues.

+## Version 2.0.0
+ - Added free entries in all categories
+ - Added new entries in all categories to cover a wider range of themes
+ - Added tooltips to explain each theme mentioned

 ## Version 1.0.0
  - Module creation